What to Include in Your Wedding Planning Binder (From a Wedding Pro Who's Seen It All)

 About the Author

 This post was brought to you by Sarah Lizabeth—a wedding planner, educator, and storyteller on a mission to change the narrative of the wedding industry.
-With two decades of experience and a heart for service, Sarah is redefining what it means to plan a wedding by helping couples focus on what truly matters: connection, clarity, and a celebration that reflects their real love story.
+With two decades of experience and a heart for service, Sarah helps couples focus on what truly matters: connection, clarity, and a celebration that reflects their real love story.